spontoreau/PowerBI.Api.Client/README.md

 ## Getting start

-To configure the Client Api you must use Configuration section
+To configure the PowerBI Client Api you must use the configuration section.
+Add it to the .config

 ```xml
 <?xml version="1.0" encoding="utf-8"?>